desmondfowler/Azeroth-Tour-Guide/scripts/data-manipulation/README.md

 # Python Scripts

 So, housed in this folder are a bunch of the python scripts I used to web scrape and datamine for the JSON data.

+## Scripts in Order

 They were used in the following order:

 1. `convert_regions.py`
 2. `scrape_info.py`